EmoFlowView Articles

 Schneider & Schwarz - Mixed feelings: the case of ambivalence (Current Opinion in Behavioral Sciences)

-Untangle Mixed Emotions with EmoFlow
+Untangle Mixed Emotions with EmoFlow-AI

 • Select multiple emotions at once - capture mixed emotions accurately